PaulaScharf/TwittStorm/README.md

 # TwittStorm
 TwittStorm for Geosoftware II
 ## Weblinks
-The code of this project can be found on GitHub: [https://github.com/PaulaScharf/Geosoftware2-TwittStorm](https://github.com/PaulaScharf/Geosoftware2-TwittStorm)<br>
+The code of this project is published on GitHub: [https://github.com/PaulaScharf/Geosoftware2-TwittStorm](https://github.com/PaulaScharf/Geosoftware2-TwittStorm)<br>
 <br>
-<b>TODO: DockerHub-Link einfügen</b>
+The corresponding Docker Repository can be found on Docker Hub: [https://hub.docker.com/r/paulasch/twittstorm](https://hub.docker.com/r/paulasch/twittstorm)

 ## How to start the App